-I appreciate healthy criticism from sisters in Christ.
-Critics say that it is idolatry to do exercises that look like yoga and that those exercises should be avoided.
+Legalists say that it is idolatry to do exercises that even look like yoga and that all those exercises should be avoided.
 Easy to say, hard to do!
 Which exercises look like yoga?
 What does yoga look like?
 Pushups?
 Lunges?
 Situps?
 Ballet?
 None of these exercises would be possible if you are determined to avoid all yoga-ish exercises.
-I have struggled with this question in prayer.
-Obviously the “Om” gesture movement or any yoga-like move that does not have fitness purposes in unnecessary.
-However a gentle exercise program requires stretching that looks yoga-ish.
-I wouldn’t be able to exercise at all if they were off limits.
-Could you?
+After alot of prayer and wise counsel, here is what I’ve come up with: any yoga-like move that does not have fitness purposes in unnecessary.
+Obviously the “Om” gesture movement is not something I would ever fell comfortable doing.
+It is a symbol for Brahman to unite with the soul!

 CHALLENGE: WORK OUT 3 DAYS A WEEK FOR A YEAR WITHOUT DOING ANY EXERCISE THAT LOOKS LIKE YOGA AND THEN TELL ME HOW YOU DID IT.

 Replacement Versus Avoidance

 Instead of eliminating all yoga-ish exercise, choose a Biblical alternative.
 We don’t stop singing to the Lord simply because some people sing music for profane purposes.
 We don’t stop dancing before the Lord simply because others use dancing as an excuse for lewd conduct.

 WholyFit exercises may or may not look like yoga.
 A viable alternative to yoga must give the same benefits as yoga and be enough like yoga to be aptly offered as an alternative.
 We hope it draws people to Jesus.